Knee pain is a common presentation for clients of any range of age and gender.

 External Rotation: 40°

-Said so, we start narrowing down that the greater ROM of the knee is flexion.
+Said so, we can see that the major movement that the knee can accomplish is, flexion.

 Even if the Internal and External rotation since to be a big move for the knee, in the reality, that’s not always the case.